kimocoder/pidcat/README.md

                         specify multiple '--hide-header' options and if the header matches any of them, it will be removed from output
+  --addr2line ADDR2LINE_TOOL_PATH NATIVE_DEBUG_SO_LIB_FILE_PATH
+                        Note that this option needs 2 parameters.
+This option will help you automatically symbolicate the native crash addresses found in the log that match your '.so' lib file.
+'ADDR2LINE_TOOL_PATH' is the path to the 'xxx-addr2line', which should be found in your Android SDK directory.
+'NATIVE_DEBUG_SO_LIB_FILE_PATH' is the
+                        file path to your debug version '.so' dynamic library with debug symbols in it.
+You can provide multiple '-- addr2line' options to symbolicate crashes of multiple native libraries.
+Note that your
+                        'NATIVE_DEBUG_SO_LIB_FILE_PATH' version has to match
+                        the addresses in the crash log, otherwise, the symbolicated result would not be correct
 </pre>

 Install